 Quality Interactive Read Aloud Texts

-By using rich text, we can provide students with opportunities to have meaningful conversations and develop their oral language; which will in return, increase listening and reading comprehension.
+By using rich text, we can provide students with opportunities to have meaningful conversations and develop their oral language, which will, in return, increase listening and reading comprehension.
+These are a favorite book smorgasbord that your students can feast on.

 I want to share with you some of my favorite read aloud texts to use to develop oral language and listening comprehension with students.
 I will highlight which comprehension strategies that work well with these texts.